CosmosOSProjectArchive/SipaaKernel/README.md

 ## Contact

-if you have any question, send a Discord message to RaphMar2022#6488 or GreenSoup Dev#6479.
+if you have any question, send a Discord message to RaphMar2022#6488 or GreenSoup Developer#4806.

 ## ⚠️ WARNING
-SipaaKernel is in developement and it is not recommanded to run it on your main PC. (only if you want your PC to become a potato lol)
+SipaaKernel is in developement and it is not recommended to run it on your main PC. (only if you want your PC to become a expensive potato lol)

-But you can try it on a second PC, a virtual machine!
+But you can try it on a second PC, a virtual machine! or even in a old PC!

 # Licensing
 ### This project is licensed Under the MIT licence.